MediaWiki: a case study in sustainability

 Significance of Wikipedia, impact on MediaWiki

 Wikipedia has used MediaWiki, along with pre-MediaWiki software incarnations, since it ceased using UseModWiki in 2002/3.
 At the time of writing, Wikipedia ranks in the top ten of most-visited sites on the internet.
-It includes eighteen million articles across its network of sites, nearly two billion words and edits numbering in the hundreds of millions.
+It includes thirty million articles across its network of sites, nearly two billion words and edits numbering in the hundreds of millions.
 Much of the development work on MediaWiki stems from feature and additional functionality requests from users and operators.
 Scalability, especially requirements for database replication across multiple server farms, has turned MediaWiki into an enterprise-capable collaboration tool, ideally suited for knowledge-sharing environments.
 The deliberate inclusion of methods to extend functionality, known as extensions, are actively allowing content creators and developers to increase the scope and capability of MediaWiki.

 At the time of writing, the lead developer of MediaWiki was Brion Vibber, who was then also CTO of the Wikimedia Foundation.
 As Wikimedia relies heavily on the stability and development of MediaWiki, development is assured, at least at the present time.
 Although MediaWiki is released by the Wikimedia Foundation, there are over 130 maintainers and contributors at the time of writing.
 The Wikimedia Foundation facilitates sustainability and growth of MediaWiki by offering extensive documentation and resources for users, operators and developers, giving each group similar weighting with regard to documentation availability.
 The documentation and resources are themselves available on a wiki, allowing each of the three groups to contribute and improve articles.
 MediaWiki is written in PHP, a widely used and established scripting language, allowing for code modification in any text editor without the need for expensive or proprietary software tools.